censoredplanet/censoredplanet/docs/hyperquackv2.rst

         and :code:`false` otherwise.
     * :code:`response` : HTTP Response
-        If the response given by the vantage point does not match the template, the system will add this field.
+        If the response given by the vantage point does not match the template, HyperquackV2 will add this field.
 Describes the response sent by the vantage point, including HTTP headers, the HTTP response code, and the body of the response.
     * :code:`error` : Error